feilipu/NASCOM_BASIC_4.7/README.md

 Also, this ROM provides both Intel HexLoadr functions and a `RST`, `INT0`, and `NMI` JumP Table.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

+# 32k Basic with integrated HexLoadr using LUT Multiply Module

+This ROM works with the most basic default version of the RC2014, with 32k of RAM.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed a LUT (Multiply) module.

 ==============================================================================

 # YAZ180